 - Class C misdemeanors: Driving while intoxicated

-Kansas felonies are severe criminal offenses that attract penalties of more than one year and up to life imprisonment depending on the crime committed.
-Felonies in the state of Kansas are divided into several classes: Classes A, B, C, and D. The state operates unique guidelines for determining the punishment for felony offenses.
-The sentencing grid may be impacted by the criminal history of the individual and the severity level of the crime.
+Kansas felonies are severe criminal offenses that attract penalties of more than one year and up to life imprisonment, depending on the crime committed and the offense class.
+Felonies in Kansas are divided into several classes: Classes A, B, C, and D. The state operates unique guidelines for determining the punishment for felony offenses.
+The sentencing grid may be impacted by the individual’s individual’s criminal history and the severity level of the crime.
 Examples of felony offenses in the state of Kansas and their various designations include:

 - Class A Felony: Second-degree murder, robbery